biocypher/biochatter-light/README.md

 docker run --env-file local.env -p 8501:8501 chatgse
 ```

-### Mamba
+### Poetry
-Local installation can be performed using Poetry:
+Local installation can be performed using Poetry (or other package managers
+that can work with a `pyproject.toml` file):

 ```
 git clone https://github.com/biocypher/ChatGSE.git